-World Thrombosis Day is about bringing awareness to an issue that effects 1 in 4 people across the globe.
+World Thrombosis Day is about bringing awareness to a condition that effects 1 in 4 people across the globe.
 Reduce the risk by knowing the facts.
 Please share this with your family and friends.

 What is Thrombosis?